 - Summer: Proposals by January 31, articles by February 28

 - Autumn: Proposals by April 30, articles by May 31

 It is the author’s responsibility to provide references for material that is quoted or referred to in the text.
 Japan Harvest bases our referencing on the Chicago Manual of Style to standardize citations.
 See the Chicago-Style Citation Quick Guide for specific guidance.
 Please be aware that our house style is slightly different in some instances.

 References to Scripture should be cited and include the version that the author has quoted from, e.g.: “Jesus wept” (John 11:35, NIV).

 JEMA is cooperative membership association with a limited budget, run by volunteers.
 As such, we are unable to pay for submissions.

-A writing contributor will receive two free copies of the magazine in which your contribution is printed and the satisfaction of knowing that you are contributing to sharing the love of Christ with Japanese people.
-We will also print a short bio with your article.
+A writing contributor will receive two free copies of the magazine in which the contribution is printed and the satisfaction of knowing that they are contributing to sharing the love of Christ with Japanese people.
+We will also print a short bio with the article.